cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <details>
   <summary>What's wrong with Google?  </summary>
 Google is a brilliant idea.
 We do not deny this.
 But Google is the rebel that has overthrown the dictator and became the dictator itself.
 Google uses you to shape the essence and fundamentals of communications between everyone, and everything.
 Whilst at it, Google doesn't care for anyone and will make money on your actions.
-Google recreates the world and presents you a filter, curated and santised version depending on your location. <br>
+Google recreates the world and presents you a filter, curated and sanitised version depending on your location. <br>
 It should be noted that by this question I am referencing not just Google, but at all the mega-corporations that strive for your attention and input.
 Feel free to check out what dystopia this can lead to in the case of [Cambridge Analityca](https://en.wikipedia.org/wiki/Cambridge_Analytica).
 If this example is too much to take in or too "loud" for you, feel free to watch some episodes of Black Mirror to see how digital control can "infiltrate" into society.
 </details>